zegetech/zegetech.github.io/_pages/work.md

           </div><!--//header-->
           <div class="desc">
             <h3 class="sub-title">Our Process</h3>
-            <p><a href="">Agile methodology</a> ensures flexiblity and adaptability to project changes.
+            <p><a href="http://agilemanifesto.org/principles.html" target="_blank">Agile principles</a> ensures flexiblity and adaptability to project changes.
 We build with scalability and high performance in mind.
 Product quality is important, thus the need for quality-driven development and testing. </p>
           </div>
         </div><!--//item-inner-->
       </div><!--//item-->